simvue-io/python-api/examples/SU2/README.md

 # SU2

-This example is taken from https://su2code.github.io/tutorials/Inviscid_ONERAM6/.
+[SU2](https://su2code.github.io/) is open-source multi-physics and simulation design software.
+This Simvue example is taken from one of the tutorials: https://su2code.github.io/tutorials/Inviscid_ONERAM6/.

 Setup a Python virtual environment:
 ```